chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 All of this, I made Makefile automation to make it easier for the next person to take over.

+> Once the product is up and running, the optimization can be started from a very small feature (like making a function faster and consume less memory) to a big feature (like refractoring the whole code base).
+This deep knowledge is hardly taught in bootcamps but colleges (data structures, hardware, computer systems, etc).
+Constant learning and experience is needed.

 > Tech stack in this case is neccessary but not the most important.
 Understanding the business needs, users flow, foundations of the tech stack, practices to find solutions are what kept me going.
 But if I have to do more to optimize, I will do this:

 ### Future development